begumayten/FRPDiceRoller/README.md

 - **Roll Results:** The app displays the results for each selected die.
 - **User Interface:** Intuitive and visually appealing UI created with Jetpack Compose.

-## 🛠️ Key Development Processes
-- **Character Design**: Modeled in Blender with detailed UV mapping and rigging.
-- **Environment Creation**: Crafted using Unity's terrain tools, height maps, and dynamic lighting.
-- **Interaction Mechanics**: Implemented using C# scripts to enable player interactions with rune stones.

 ## ⚙️ Installation

 - Clone the repository: